The 4 Ps of marketing—you’ve probably heard about them from a friend, a textbook, or even at school.

 In other words, what makes your product so great or unique?
 Because if you don’t stand out it’s going to be hard to thrive.

-For example, you may know about my product Ubersuggest, but you probably know about a handful of my competitors.
+You may know about my product Ubersuggest, but you also probably know about a handful of my competitors.

 So what’s the big thing that makes my product stand out from everyone else?